maxboels/video-action-recognition-datasets/README.md

 * https://datasets.simula.no/index.html

-Thank you Luis C. Garcia-Peraza-Herrera for initiating the contect and repo structure.
+Thank you Luis C. Garcia-Peraza-Herrera for initiating the content and repo structure.